jvgiordano/OSSMM-Version-1/docs/_pages/software.md

 ### Step 1.
 Download (or Clone with Git) the Arduino Code from the OSSMM Repository

-The code is located under "Micronctroller Code" in the [OSSMM - System Code](https://github.com/jvgiordano/OSSMM/tree/main/OSSMM%20-%20V1.0.4%20System%20Code) folder.
+The code is located under "Microcontroller Code" in the [OSSMM - System Code](https://github.com/jvgiordano/OSSMM/tree/main/OSSMM%20-%20V1.0.4%20System%20Code) folder.

 <figure style="text-align: center; display: block; margin: 0 auto;">